wmahfoudh/pastemarkdown/README.md

 * Task lists (`- [ ]`, `- [x]`)
 * Definition lists, math formulas, and HTML blocks

-❗️ It’s unlikely these will be added in the future—feel free to customize or extend if you need them!
+❗️ It’s unlikely these will be added in the future—feel free to fork, customize or extend if you need them!

-## 🤝 Contributing

-Pull requests, issues, and suggestions are welcome!
-Feel free to fork, extend, or improve.

 ## 📜 License